-This is Part Two of a Four-Part Series: The Ultimate Guide to Generating New Business.
-This guide focuses on B2B strategies for effectively finding, engaging, and selling your product to other businesses.
+This guide focuses on B2B strategies for effectively engaging and selling your product to other businesses.
 We hope you find this guide useful and informative.
-Don’t forget to come back and read the other sections which are set to be released in the following months!

 Table of Contents